Techtonica/curriculum/express-js/server-side-project.md

 - Explain the MVC framework.
 - Create a basic web app using Node.js for the server and Express.js as the MVC framework.

-## Mongo
+## PostgreSQL
-- Set up a MongoDB database.
+- Set up a Postgres database.
-- Create databases and collections in MongoDB.
+- Create databases and collections in Postgres.
 - Add, query, and remove documents.
 - Remove databases and collections.